The Truths and Myths about Drowning

 Won’t early swimming instruction prevent drowning or near drowning?

 No. Most water safety experts from the American Academy of Pediatrics and the American Red Cross recommend that swimming instruction should start in the 4- to 5-year old age group.
 Earlier instruction is poorly retained.
-Toddlers don’t reason well enough to respond to an emergency.
+Toddlers don’t reason well enough to respond to an emergency or have the strength the show water competancy.
 These toddlers don’t understand the dangers of deep water any more than they recognize the dangers of an unprotected stairway or open window

 Why should homes without children be required to install fencing or other safety barriers?